Jason-Hargrove/100-days-of-code-part-3/README.md

 # 100 Days Of Code - logs

+### Day 30: Apr 8, 2023

+**Today's Progress:** Troubleshot installations, researched Stable Diffusion WebUI, installed and able to use invoke ai.

+**Thoughts:** Had to make some tough choices about what to remove form my hard drive. invoke ai took up a lot of space.

 ### Day 29: Apr 7, 2023

 **Today's Progress:** Tried installing Stable Diffusion WebUI.